The Thyroid Trust

 Valerie Dennis

-Valerie has over 30 years’ experience as a headteacher, senior leader and teacher with a commitment to inclusion and raising access and standards for all young people.
+Valerie has over 30 years’ experience as a headteacher, senior leader and teacher with a commitment to inclusion across education.
 She has a good working knowledge of governance, strategic leadership, sound financial management, leadership and management of change, curriculum development, teaching, professional development and improving education and well-being for all young people.

 She has experience of the role of a trustee within a community organisation with charitable status and has contributed locally and nationally within education.
 Representing schools and advising the government as a founder member of the General Teaching Council England between 2001 and 2006.